COLD WEATHER TIPS

 - Wool and silk are superior to cotton because they trap warm air and stay dry.
 Many synthetic fabrics—polar fleece in particular—are also good for keeping you warm and dry.

-It is important to note that rain is a possibility both in Winnipeg and Churchill, especially in October.
+- It is important to note that rain is a possibility both in Winnipeg and Churchill, especially in October.
 Please keep this in mind when deciding what to pack.

 PARKA & BOOTS

 We highly recommend removing your boot liners (if possible) in the evenings to let them dry overnight, even if they do not feel wet.
-Your feet often sweat during the day, and if the liners are not dried properly, they may make your feet cold when you put your boots on again.
+Your feet often sweat during the day, and if the liners are not dried properly, they may make your feet feel cold when you put your boots on again.

 GLOVES, HAT & SCARF/NECK GAITER

 and feet.
-For maximum warmth, we recommend packing two pairs of gloves to protect your hands: thin glove liners and warm outer gloves/mittens (mittens are often warmer than gloves).
-Glove liners are great as you can take your heavy gloves/mittens off to take pictures, but still protect your hands from the cold.
-It may not be necessary, but you may want to pack a second set of gloves or mittens in case the first pair gets wet.
+For maximum warmth, we recommend packing two pairs of gloves to protect your hands: thin glove liners and warm outer gloves/mittens (mittens are usually warmer than gloves).
+Glove liners with fingers are helpful, as you can take your heavy gloves/mittens off to take pictures but still protect your hands from the cold.
+You may want to pack a second set of gloves or mittens in case the first pair gets wet.
 Also pack warm, windproof protection for your head, face, and neck.
 Be sure your hat covers your ears and you can protect your face sufficiently if there is a cold wind blowing.